 3. Acknowledge the Problem not the People

 It is very important to know the problem and not base it off the people involved.
 The worst thing you can do is acknowledge the people and not the problem because you are going to break many rules of conflict resolution.
+It is important that you develop a customer service plan if you are focusing on conflict resolution in the workplace.
+You can find an amazing article about customer service here.
 You are going to become un neutral and the problem will never be solved.
 To remain neutral you need to set aside any bias you may have towards either party and judge only based on they facts they present you.
 It doesn’t matter if it’s a CFO and an employee.
 Everyone needs to be treated equal within an organization.

 4. When Needed, Find a Middle Ground